Genivia/RE-flex/doc/index.md

   of data sources, such as strings, files, and streams of unlimited length.

-- a stand-alone *regex library* is included with RE/flex for fast matching with efficient deterministic finite state machines (FSMs) that are contructed from regex patterns with POSIX mode matching extended to support lazy quantifiers, word boundary anchors, Unicode UTF-8, and much more;
+- a stand-alone *regex library* is included with RE/flex for fast matching with efficient deterministic finite state machines (FSMs) contructed from patterns of POSIX-mode regular expressions that are extended with lazy quantifiers for lazy repeats, word boundary anchors, Unicode UTF-8, and much more;

 - a *flexible regex framework* that combines the above with a collection of C++ class templates that are easy to use and that offer a rich API for searching,